 TubeBody is a must extension for any blogger that uploads videos to YouTube.
-This extension have productivity tools with guides about the best YouTube’s Practices, bulk processing tools, video SEO tools, promotion tools and data & research tools.
+This extension has productivity tools with guides about the best YouTube Practices, bulk processing tools, video SEO tools, promotion tools, and data & research tools.

 If you upload a lot, you can consider a premium version to get your channel to the next level.
-There is more than 1 million users of TubeBody.
+There are more than 1 million users of TubeBody.

-How many of us open hundrands of Chrome tabs?
-Sometimes we have so many tabs open that we don’t even see what website they link to as the tabs are automatically shrank.
+How many of us open hundreds of Chrome tabs?
+Sometimes we have so many tabs open that we don’t even see what website they link to as the tabs are automatically shrunk.